 - “Felony-murder,” where the suspect killed the victim while carrying out a serious crime.
 Note that it is still considered felony-murder even if the suspect only accidentally killed the victim.
-(Learn more about the Nevada crime of felony murder.)
+(Learn more about felony murder.)

 - A homicide committed to avoid lawful arrest or lawful custody.

 - A homicide committed on school property, at a school activity or on a school bus, and the suspect was acting in a way that would endanger lives.